malthe/dobbin/src/dobbin/README.txt

 >>> obj.name = "John"
 Traceback (most recent call last):
  ...
-RuntimeError: Can't set attribute in read-only mode.
+TypeError: Can't set attribute on shared object.

 We use the ``checkout`` method on the object to change its state to local.